 DAILY GUIDE meanwhile brings to its valued readers the serialized report of Ghana's investigative team into the murder of 44 Ghanaians and other nationals of West African states.
 Please read on.

 FINAL REPORT OF THE GHANA INVESTIGATION TEAM INTO THE MURDER AND DISAPPERARANCE OF ABOUT FORTY-FOUR (44) GHANAIANS IN THE GAMBIA IN JULY 2005.

-In July 2005, the Ghana Embassy in Dakar reported that it had received reports indicating that a group of about fifty six (56) persons, including about forty two (42) Ghanaians, ten (10) Nigerians, Senegalese, Congolese, a Guinean, and some Ivorians who had intended to travel to Europe aboard a ship supposedly waiting on the high seas, were apprehended by Gambian security officials when the group landed at the Banjul port in the morning of July 23, 2005.
+CHAPTER ONE BACKGROUND In July 2005, the Ghana Embassy in Dakar reported that it had received reports indicating that a group of about fifty six (56) persons, including about forty two (42) Ghanaians, ten (10) Nigerians, Senegalese, Congolese, a Guinean, and some Ivorians who had intended to travel to Europe aboard a ship supposedly waiting on the high seas, were apprehended by Gambian security officials when the group landed at the Banjul port in the morning of July 23, 2005.